 Amanda’s research focuses on the ideologies and institutions that drive racial inequality in the post-civil rights era United States, and the ways black Americans respond to multiple, intersecting, and dynamic systems of domination.
-Her dissertation examines these issues in the context of gentrification in Brooklyn, New York; in it, she illuminates ways historic and contemporary discrimination render black Brooklynites uniquely vulnerable to displacement and disenfranchisement, as well as vital institutions and expressive cultures black Brooklynites have developed in the context of profound structural constraints.
-At Brown, Amanda is affiliated with the Center for the Study of Race and Ethnicity in America (CSREA) and the Spatial Structures in the Social Sciences initiative.
-She has served as a research assistant to Professor Tricia Rose, and was a researcher for the “How Structural Racism Works” lecture and workshop series, co-sponsored by CSREA and the Office of the Provost.
+Her dissertation and current research agenda focus on these issues in the context of gentrification in Brooklyn, New York; in her work, she illuminates ways historic and contemporary discrimination render black Brooklynites uniquely vulnerable to displacement and disenfranchisement, as well as vital institutions and expressive cultures black Brooklynites have developed in the context of profound structural constraints.

 African-American history and politics; black popular culture; urban history; U.S. race and ethnic politics; structural inequality

 “The ‘New’ New York: Race, Space, and Power in Gentrifying Brooklyn”

 Committee: Dr. Tricia Rose (Chair), Dr. Matthew Pratt Guterl, and Dr. B. Anthony Bogues